guMcrey/web-authn-completed-app/README.md

 English | [简体中文](./README.zh-CN.md)

 > web-authn-completed-app is a complete application based on [SimpleWebAuthn](https://simplewebauthn.dev/docs/).
-It allows websites to authenticate users using built-in authenticators such as Apple TouchID and Windows Hello or mobile device biometric; it can replace conventional verification methods such as passwords or SMS verification codes, and provide users with a more secure and easy login experience.
+It allows websites to authenticate users using built-in authenticators such as Apple TouchID and Windows Hello or mobile device biometric sensor; it can replace conventional verification methods such as passwords or SMS verification codes, and provide users with a more secure and easy login experience.

 ## About